 Module 4: Other Ideological Traditions, Nationalism, Feminism, Ecologism, Multiculturalism.

-Assessment is by four exams at the end of the Upper Sixth.
+Four exams at the end of the Upper Sixth.

 Written examination: 1 hour 20 minutes